Houston vs. Auburn Predictions & Picks - NCAA Tournament Second Round

 Over (132.5)

-Houston's record against the spread this season is 16-16-0, and Auburn's is 16-14-0.
-The Cougars have a 14-18-0 record going over the point total, while games involving the Tigers have a record of 17-13-0 when it comes to hitting the over.
-The teams combine to score 147.7 points per game, 15.2 more points than this matchup's total.
-Houston has a 2-8 record against the spread while going 9-1 overall over the past 10 games.
+Houston has a 16-16-0 record against the spread this season compared to Auburn, who is 16-14-0 ATS.
+In terms of hitting the over, games involving the Cougars are 14-18-0 and the Tigers are 17-13-0.
+The two teams score 147.7 points per game, 15.2 more points than this matchup's total.
+Houston has a 2-8 record against the spread while going 9-1 overall in the last 10 contests.
 Auburn has gone 5-5 against the spread and 4-6 overall in its last 10 contests.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.